Margolen/museum-of-candy/README.md

-# Museum of Candy Landing Page README
+# Museum of Candy Landing Page

 This project is a landing page for the Museum of Candy, created using Bootstrap.
 Below are the key points: